Tenn0/iCue2sACN/README.md

 To use it, install via pip the packages cuesdk and sacn.
 Then run main.py

-In this branch im going to work on adding mqtt, including: Set layer_priority (works), request exclusive control (works, needs a bit refinement), switch between sACN and iCUE as effect source (working on it), static lighting (working on it), auto discovery for Home Assistant (working on it).
+In this branch im going to work on adding mqtt, including: Set layer_priority (works, needs a bit of love), request exclusive control (works), switch between sACN and iCUE as effect source (working on it), static lighting (working on it), auto discovery for Home Assistant (works).